 This involved reviewing leases and covenants and applying knowledge of local property markets to determine an accurate, up-to-date value for inclusion in the accounts.

-The net impact of the valuation programme was an increase in the value of the Council's investment properties of £2.839M.
+The net impact of the valuation programme was a reduction in the value of the Council's investment properties, property, plant and equipment of £4.287M.

 Capital Activities